heinanX/foodcipes/progress.md

 - fix "//@ts-expect-error type mismatch", row 66, recipes/[id]/page
 - revalidate data fetching inside actions.tsx
 - remove outline when recipeNavBtns are clicked with mouse?
+- recipe index page, when selecting a letter there is no way to return to view all recipes

 **Init Thoughts About Pages:**
 / = holds different categories (carousels) and also a search form.